chatgptdev/Cipherator/README.md

 - SHA256 hashing of keyfile data and password when a keyfile is specified.
 The resulting hash value is used as input to the PBKDF2 function.
 - Data encrypted in chunks of 64KiB.
 Each chunk uses a unique nonce derived from master nonce based on chunk index.
 - Secure memory handling of all data (including password and key file).
+- Cross-platform support:
-- Utilizes the Windows BCrypt API for cryptographic operations.
+    - Windows (BCrypt API for cryptographic operations)
+    - Linux (OpenSSL library for cryptographic operations)
+    - macOS (Common Crypto library for cryptographic operations)
+- Command-line interface with options for quiet mode and help.

 ## Usage